 April 9, 2020, 9:00 am - 11:00 am Health Science Campus, Clinical Translational Research Building Room #124 (505 South Hancock Street) Register here

 We all want to be part of a high-performing, engaged workplace and a thoughtful performance appraisal process is one of the best tools for making it happen.
 Performance appraisals create an opportunity to set meaningful goals, discuss employee development, celebrate success, and provide constructive feedback for the year ahead.
 With a new instrument and schedule for appraisals, this workshop will provide tips and resources for making the most of the process and prepare for this year’s October 31 submission deadline.
 All employees are welcome.
+Additional information to gain access to the training will be emailed out.

 Electronic Communication (E-Communication)-Let’s Do It Right